cms-opendata-workshop/workshop2023-lesson-cms-detector/_episodes/06-muon.md

 ![](../fig/muon_csc_event.png){:width="75%"}

-*Above: A double muon event seen in CMS with highlighted matching CSCs.*
+*Above: A double muon event seen in CMS with highlighted matching CSCs (in red).*

 CSCs consist of arrays of positively-charged “anode” wires crossed with negatively-charged copper “cathode” strips within a gas volume.
 When muons pass through, they knock electrons off the gas atoms, which flock to the anode wires creating an avalanche of electrons.
 Positive ions move away from the wire and towards the copper cathode, also inducing a charge pulse in the strips, at right angles to the wire direction.